tldr-pages/tldr/pages/common/grep.md

 `grep -C 3 {{something}} {{file_path}}`

-- print the number of matches
+- print the count of matches instead of the matching text

 `grep -c {{something}} {{file_path}}`